matt328/triton/design.md

 Right now, just a list of entities and their components.

 Maybe have a EditorInfo component that only the editor uses to keep track of the assets used to create a given Renderable.
 Could make the existing NameComponent more general until there is a need for the editor to query on separate components.
+Edit: this worked out well.

+#### TODO

+- Set up a state with a level 'unloaded' that still renders the imgui, but either doesn't need a 'camera', or supplies a default one if one is needed to render the imgui data.
+- Option to load the last level on startup.
+- Think about 'camera' more.
+Maybe the editor should always just supply a camera and don't bother writing it to the file, only reset its position when you load a different project.
+- Clean up that level loading algo it is pretty sloppy.
+- Create an entity json viewer/editor in the UI.
+- Handle errors instead of crashing.